Boarding School with daily Laser Coaching

 - Malta is safe.
 The Maltese population’s characteristics are typically Mediterranean – welcoming, friendly, and helpful.
 Crime rates are the lowest in Europe.
 Parents can put their mind at rest when combining this information with the fact that the boarders will sleep in secure and monitored premises.

-- Malta is an historical and cultural hub in the Mediterranean.
+- Malta is a historical and cultural hub in the Mediterranean.
 Maltese culture carries the influences of Roman, Phoenician, Arab, Spanish, Italian, and English cultures.
 No other country in the world has as many historical sites per square mile!
 Simply, it is an interesting place to live.

 - The climate is as welcoming as the people.
 Malta’s weather is also typically Mediterranean, with mild winters and hot summers.
 Winter days have an average of 6 hours of sunshine; this doubles in summer!
 Most winter days, the temperatures get to double figures, and we experience little loss of sailing sessions because of too little or too much wind.

 - Malta is a modern and competitive EU member-state.
 The young find the islands appealing and dynamic.
 Despite its conservative laid-back charms, Malta offers everything a modern EU member state can offer.
-Such as a well connected airport with good public transport infrastructure, modern hospitals and a well respected university, these are just a few of Malta’s benefit.
+Such as a well-connected airport with good public transport infrastructure, modern hospitals and a well-respected university, these are just a few of Malta’s benefit.

-Sailing athletes can take advantage of this programme by taking a gap year or post-graduate year at the SailCoach Academy to improve their English language skills sitting for TEFL or to re sit for other subjects to improve their marks.
+Sailing athletes can take advantage of this programme by taking a gap year or post-graduate year at the SailCoach Academy to improve their English language skills sitting for TEFL or to re-sit for other subjects to improve their marks.

 What are the Costs?